Self-Employed Individuals Open Enrollment Information:

 A wide range of individuals may be considered self-employed including: Ride-sharing drivers, bloggers, photographers, food-delivery workers, consultants, caregivers, artists, graphic designers, etc.

 There are two (2) times self-employed individuals can opt into PFL:

 - Every November and December, or

 - Within 60 days of the commencement of their self-employment in DC.

-Self-employed individuals that don’t opt in when they are first eligible must remain in the program for three (3) years if they opt in later.
+Self-employed individuals that don’t opt in when they are first eligible must remain in the program for three (3) years if they opt in later and won’t be eligible for benefits for the first year after opting in..

 To opt in, individuals must provide documents to prove their self-employment.